This Privacy Notice is for children but please read our adult Privacy Notice if you want more details.

 WHO WE ARE

 This Privacy Notice is for Hachette Children’s Group.
-We are in fact two companies: Hodder & Stoughton Limited and The Watts Publishing Group Limited but we have referred to both as our Company and every time you see the words ‘company’, ‘we’, ‘us’ and ‘our’, they’re about our Company.
+Referred to as our Company and every time you see the words ‘company’, ‘we’, ‘us’ and ‘our’, they’re about our Company.
 You can see details about us here.
 We are part of a big group of companies: the Hachette UK group of companies.
 Click here to see a list of the other companies in our group.

 We are your Data Controller – that means that we look after the information you give us and decide what to do with it.
 You can click here to find out more about your Data Controller.